Writing for the Web

 • Use headings and subheadings.

-• Start headings and subheadings with the words carrying the most information.
+• Start headings and subheadings with key words.

 • Visually group small amounts of related content.